MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

     search path, not even if you reload the `LUMI` module, and you may get very unexpected results from module load operations.

-From now on you will also see the software that you have installed yourself for the selected version of the LUMI software stack and partition when you do `module avail`.
-Also, `module spider` will also search those directories.
+### 2. Choose the version of software stack and partition

+We support installing software with EasyBuild only in the LUMI software stacks, not in CrayEnv.

-The second step is to ensure that the right version of the software stack is loaded.
-Assume that we want to install software in the `LUMI/22.06` stack, then one needs to execute
+If you already know, which version of an EasyBuild recipe for a software you are going to install, the second step is to ensure that the right version of the software stack is loaded.
+If you don't know which version of a software eb recipe you want at this point, or wishing to just exploring the options at this point, just install any version of the LUMI software stack at this point.

+Now let's assume that we want to install software in the `LUMI/22.06` stack.
+To load this version of LUMI software stack, we then execute

 ```bash
 $ module load LUMI/22.06
 ```
 This should also automatically load the right `partition module` for the part of LUMI you are on, as further detailed on the [software stacks][softwarestacks] page.